-Electricity prices in Sweden are a bit nuts right now.
+How to get cheap electricity in Sweden is a common question during the last couple of years.
+Electricity prices in Sweden and the world at large are a bit nuts.
 It is not a unique situation for Sweden as many countries struggle with high energy prices.
 But, this page is about Sweden, so we will focus on the why and what of high electricity prices in Sweden.

 Disclaimer: To keep The Newbie Guide free, we use affiliate links (marked with *) or sponsored content and may get a commission if you buy using these links.
 This does not affect our opinions and our writers always recommend their best for your Swedish experience.
 So if you want to support our work, simply use these links if or when you need to buy a service or product.